 The Illeginni Islet land impact site has been used for DoD testing of payloads for decades.
 There has been concern about payload components leaching into groundwater on the islet due to this military testing.
 In 2018, seven groundwater monitoring wells were installed to facilitate pre- and post-flight test groundwater monitoring following tests that utilize the Illeginni Islet impact site (RGNext 2020).
 September 2018 groundwater sampling results following a missile flight test showed beryllium was not detected, uranium was detected in three of nine samples (not exceeding the USEPA Maximum Contaminant Level screening level), and tungsten was detected in seven of nine samples (Table 3.2.5-1; DON 2019).
-In groundwater samples collected within the impact crater for that test, tungsten concentrations averaged 650 micrograms per liter (μg/L) (DON 2019).
+In groundwater samples collected within the impact crater for that test, tungsten concentrations averaged 650 micrograms per liter (μ g/L) (DON 2019).
 All detected tungsten concentrations exceeded the USEPA residential tap water screening level (Table 3.2.5-1).

 A 2020 report for a flight test event described pre-test and post-test groundwater results for uranium, beryllium, and tungsten at seven wells on Illeginni Islet (RGNext 2020).
 The pre-and post-test sampling showed little variation in values, with beryllium remaining undetected, tungsten exceeding residential tap water screening levels, and uranium well below the USEPA maximum contaminant level for drinking water (Table 3.2.5-1; U.S. Air Force 2021).
 Tungsten was detected in 8 of the 12 groundwater samples collected (RGNext 2020).
-Where detected, tungsten concentrations were higher than the 2018 sample results with detected concentrations ranging from 2.3 $\mu$ g/L to 990 $\mu$ g/L (U.S. Air Force 2021).
-Although the groundwater at Illeginni Islet shows tungsten levels above the USEPA Maximum Contaminant Level, the groundwater is not potable under the UES standards.
+Where detected, tungsten concentrations ranged from 2.3 μ g/L to 990 μ g/L (U.S. Air Force 2021) which is higher than the USEPA Regional Screening Level for residential tap water.
+Under UES standards the groundwater at Illeginni is not a source of potable water; therefore, the USEPA Regional Screening Level is only used for a screening comparison, not a water quality standard, and baseline groundwater tungsten concentrations at Illeginni Islet do not pose a risk to human health.